 You have probably figured out that lifelong learning is a process.
 It is not a single activity that appears on the calendar once a month.

-Lifelong learning programs recognize these elements and make sure they provide experiences and content that evolves with the learner.
-Participants in a lifelong learning program make themselves available for learning.
-They tend to approach life with an open, receptive mind, free from bias, and fully aware of omnipresent learning opportunities.
-What benefits of participation in a lifelong learning program do senior adults experience?
+Lifelong learning programs recognize these elements and provide experiences and content that evolve with the learner.
+Participants in a lifelong learning program make themselves available for learning; they tend to approach life with an open, receptive mind, free from bias, and fully aware of omnipresent learning opportunities.

-Assisting senior adults to get on the path of lifelong learning ensures that they will be able to live life fully, well, and wisely, which is truly what lifelong learning is all about.
+Assisting senior adults along the path of lifelong learning ensures that they can live life fully, well, and wisely, which is what lifelong learning is all about.

 Learn more about curriculum options by visiting Phoenix-based ALLE Learning™ at www.alle-learning.com, emailing us email@example.com, or calling us at (602) 418-5196.
 Learn about our related program that supports community-based memory care, EngAGE EnCOURAGE ™, or our home-based program for persons living with dementia and their care partners, Engaging at Home™.